A BRIEF HISTORY OF MEDICINE

 Life in Greece

 The Romans conquered Greece and afterwards doctors in the Roman Empire were often Greeks.
 Many of them were slaves.
 Doctors had low status in Rome.
-However the state paid public doctors to treat they poor.
+However, the state paid public doctors to treat their poor.
 The Romans also had hospitals called valetudinaria for their wounded soldiers.

 Later in Roman times Galen (130-200 AD) became a famous doctor.
-At first he worked treating wounded gladiators.
-Then in 169 AD he was made doctor to Commodus, the Roman Emperor's son.
+At first, he worked treating wounded gladiators.
+Then in 169 AD, he was made the doctor to Commodus, the Roman Emperor's son.
 Galen was also a writer and he wrote many books.
 Galen believed the theory of the four humors.
 He also believed in treating illness with opposites.
 So if a patient had a cold Galen gave him something hot like pepper.
 Galen was also interested in anatomy.
 Unfortunately by his time dissecting human bodies was forbidden.
 So Galen had to dissect animal bodies including apes.
-However animal bodies are not the same as human bodies and so some of Galen's ideas were quite wrong.
-Unfortunately Galen was a very influential writer.
+However, animal bodies are not the same as human bodies and so some of Galen's ideas were quite wrong.
+Unfortunately, Galen was a very influential writer.
 For centuries his writings dominated medicine.